IBM/Parameter-Seed-Set/docs/index.md

 ### Usecase 2.
 Lifted Successor Generator

-In lifted successor generator, like Powerlifted ([Corrêa et al. 2021](https://ojs.aaai.org/index.php/ICAPS/article/view/15951)), the task of querying applicable action is posed as a database query.
+In a lifted successor generator, like Powerlifted ([Corrêa et al. 2021](https://ojs.aaai.org/index.php/ICAPS/article/view/15951)), the task of querying applicable action is posed as a database query.
 The complexity of executing that query is a function of table size.
 With our approach of identifying parameter seeds, we can reduce the table sizes significantly; hence improving the query complexity and processing time.
-The figure below presents a comparison of the tables sizes for initial state in $$10$$ IPC domain problems.
+The figure below presents a comparison of the table sizes for the initial state in $$10$$ IPC domain problems.

 ![](./images/LSG.png)